 To get maximum creativity for your buck the script and concept are very important.
 For example, by scripting in fewer visuals, you can turn these into “hero” shots that look cooler and don’t put the animation team under pressure unnecessarily.
 Creating good-looking visuals for their own sake is pointless, so it’s important that the scripted visuals are emphasizing the messaging goals.
 If things are going wrong with a project, what seems to the untrained eye to be an animation problem can often be traced to scripting issues, and that’s equally true for 3D explainer videos as for any other style of video.
 With 3D, every extra item that needs to be modeled will add time and this can detract from your overall quality if you’re not careful.

 Your timeline is an important consideration with 3D explainer videos.
 It’s important to start early and not leave things to the last few weeks.
 Sometimes clients will lose precious days and weeks making a decision, not realizing that every half-day can make a big difference to the overall quality on a tight deadline.
 This brings us to our next topic.

 In general it’s possible to import product engineering diagrams, e.g. from Autocad, into most animation software.
 A popular choice for animation software of 3d explainer videos is Cinema4D.
 Sometimes things need a bit of tweaking but having good product designs makes for a good start to any 3D product animation project.

 3D Videos on Tight Turnaround

-By their nature 3D videos are more time-consuming to create.
+By their nature, 3D videos are more time-consuming to create.
 But by being smart with your script it’s possible to create a good video in a short timeframe.
-For example, by eliminating unnecessary visuals you can reduce the amount of modelling needed.
+For example, by eliminating unnecessary visuals you can reduce the amount of modeling needed.
 It can also help to choose a style that’s less computationally intensive because if you’re waiting 2 days per render then you lose a lot of time during feedback rounds.
-This video below was made on a short timeframe.
+This video below was made in a short timeframe.